I am interested in buying a property in Madrid. Now what ?

 You should now have a final all-included maximum property price you can afford.

 Do you really know the kind of property you want ?
-In which neighborhood ?
+Do you want to go for a specific neighborhood ? or your priority is more financial: you want this property to resell really well ?

 Well, in most cases, we first go with one neighborhood and forget to take into account less obvious options, which may well be a better neighborhood in the end !